parisedai/PulseBoard/README.md

 AI-powered interview intelligence platform that tracks real-time company activity across GitHub, Reddit, news, and hiring trends.

-Built for students and job seekers who want to walk into interviews understanding what a company is actually building right now.

 ## Features

 - Real-time company tracking across engineering and public signals